← Journeys

 krodhād bhavati saṃmohaḥ saṃmohāt smṛti-vibhramaḥ | smṛti-bhraṃśād buddhi-nāśo buddhi-nāśāt praṇaśyati

-Bhagavad Gītā · 63 View full →
+Bhagavad Gītā · 63 Full text →

 From anger, confusion.
 From confusion, you forget who you are.
 Without discernment, you perish.